Dragonmystic707/exalted-reincarnated/docs/Charms/Charms.md

 title: Charms
 order: 0
 group_order: 5
-next_url: Martial Ability Charms
-next_title: Martial Ability Charms
 ---

 Charms are the natural expression of a character’s essence, a specific and trained way for their internal power to be expressed upon the world.

-### Ability Charms (Universal)

-Typically, a character does not know they are using a specific charm: it is simply an instinctual channeling of essence to produce the desired effect.

-Charms available to all Exalts, such as the Ability Charms will manifest uniquely based on their exaltation.
-A Lunar might borrow the eyes of a falcon to see further, while an Air Dragonblood would create a focal lens out of the air—but they both would spend the same number of motes and end up with the same perception advantage.
-The Player should be encouraged to take their own unique spin on the Charm.

-**Ability Charms are all Lesser Powers.** (Except for Upgrades).

-Don’t be afraid to take your own unique spin on describing a charm’s powers!

 System Presentation
 -------------------